Peppol PINT AE Explained: What UAE SMEs Need to Know in Plain English

 If You Use Accounting Software

 Your software must be updated to generate UBL 2.1 invoices and integrate with Peppol.
 This is happening now—major accounting platforms (SAP, Oracle, Xero, etc.) are all adding PINT AE support.
-SmartFenek's e-invoicing module does this out of the box.
+SmartFenek's E-Invoicing Readiness module (launching 2027) is being built for this.

 Timeline: When Does This Actually Start?